On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Numerical Analysis

 where $\tilde \lambda$ is the regularizer chosen to be \(0.01\) across all experiments.
 We performed distributed classification on a reduced CovType dataset \cite{ref:DD-CG-19}, consisting of \(566602\) sample points and \(n = 10\) features.
 After random reshuffling to minimize bias, the samples $(u_j^i, v_j^i)$ were uniformly distributed across the $N$ nodes with ($m$ samples each).
 The variables \(\textbf{x}(0)\) were initialized uniformly randomly, and we imposed \(\grd f_i(x_i(0)) = s_i(0)\) for each \(i = \aset[]{1,2,\ldots, N}\).

-The experiments were conducted on \(d\)-regular expander graphs and Erd\H{o}s-R\'enyi graphs \(\big(\text{denoted by }G(N,p)\big)\) with \(N=20\) nodes and different graph parameters, summarized in Table \ref{tab:graph_type}.
+The experiments were conducted on \(d\)-regular expander graphs and Erd\H{o}s-R\'enyi graphs \(\big(\text{denoted by} G(N,p)\big)\) \cite{erdos59a} with \(N=100\) nodes and different graph parameters.
 Here \(d\) and \(p\) denote the degree of the expander graph and the edge/connection probability associated with the Erd\H{o}s-R\'enyi graph, respectively, and \(\sigma\) is the spectral radius of these graphs.

 We assumed that each agent can exchange data with their \(1\)-hop neighbors.
-The consensus weight matrices of these graphs were constructed using the Metropolis-Hastings algorithm \cite{ref:LX-SB-SJK-07}.
+The consensus weight matrices of these graphs were constructed using \cite{ref:LX-SB-SJK-07}.

-\subsubsection{Results and discussions}
+\subsection{Results and discussions}

 In the following experiments, the true optimal solution \(\dvar^{\ast}\) and the corresponding optimal value \(\objfunc(\dvar^{\ast})\), used as baselines, are obtained from the centralized Newton-Raphson algorithm with backtracking line search.

 Figure \ref{fig:n_giant_errors} displays the convergence of different errors, namely, the consensus error (CE), the gradient-tracking error (Grad-T), and the optimality gap error (OE), for two different graph configurations of \(d\)-regular expander graphs.
-The details regarding the spectral norm and the graph parameters are summarized in Table \ref{tab:graph_type}, and the corresponding stepsizes were picked according to Table \ref{tab:step-size}.

-We observed that for small stepsize (\(\stsz\)) choices, and for an expander graph with degree \(d=14\) and an Erd\H{o}s-R\'enyi graph with connection probability \(p = 0.75\) (both of which exhibit a higher degree of connectivity and a lower spectral norm), the consensus error dynamics and the gradient-tracking error achieve a faster convergence rate in comparison with the optimality gap error dynamics decaying at a slower rate of \(1 - \stsz\frac{\mu}{L}\).
-This is consistent with the observation reported in the assertion of \cite[Theorem 2]{alessio_net_giant}.
+To generate Figure \ref{fig:n_giant_errors}, we choose a well connected graph with \((d, \sigma) = (72, 0.3178)\) and a sparsely connected graph with \((d, \sigma)=(20, 0.9256)\), where \(\eta\) was chosen (optimized empirically) to be \(0.065\) and \(0.045\), respectively.
+We observed that for small stepsize (\(\stsz\)) choices, the expander graph with \(d=72\) exhibits a higher degree of connectivity when compared to \(d = 20\), and therefore, a lower spectral norm \(\sigma\).
+Consequently, the consensus error dynamics and the gradient-tracking error attain small values earlier than the optimality gap error, which decays at a slower rate of \(1 - \stsz\frac{\mu}{L}\).
 For graphs with a lower degree of connectivity, faster convergence is not distinctly observed, as shown in Figure \ref{fig:n_giant_errors}.
-A similar behavior was observed for the Erd\H{o}s-R\'enyi graph with a lower connection probability as well, which we omit here for brevity.

 We further observe that when the consensus and gradient tracking errors converge to sufficiently small values, the linear term in the optimality error gap dominates the quadratic term at a later stage of consensus when \(\bar{x}_k\) lies in a neighborhood of \(x^{\ast}\).